The Sabbath

 A Thread From Genesis to Revelation

 The Sabbath begins not with Moses, nor with Israel, nor with the word “Jew,” but with God Himself.
-In the opening chapter of Scripture, before sin, before covenant, before nations, God blesses and sanctifies the seventh day (Genesis 2:2-3), placing rest as a thread that weaves through the entire Bible beginning at creation.
+In the opening chapter of Scripture, before sin, before covenant, before nations, God blesses and sanctifies the seventh day (Genesis 2:2,3), placing the Sabbath rest as a thread that weaves through the entire Bible beginning at creation.
 In Exodus 16, when Israel enters the wilderness, God does not introduce anything new out of thin air - He establishes the seventh-day Sabbath rest as a means of walking in His statutes.

 Before Sinai, before the Ten Commandments, the manna becomes a weekly test of trust and obedience toward the Sabbath, revealing that the people of God are formed by hearkening - listening to and obeying (Exodus 16:23-30).
 At Sinai, the Sabbath is affirmed into the covenant as a sign of belonging (Exodus 20:8-11; 31:13), grounding Israel’s identity in the God who rests, sanctifies, and redeems.

-The prophets later rebuke Israel for forgetting its purpose - delighting in God, trusting in His provision, and living in His rest (Isaiah 58:13–14; Jeremiah 17:21–27; Ezekiel 20:12–20).
+The prophets later rebuke Israel for forgetting its purpose - delighting in God, trusting in His provision, and living in His rest (Isaiah 58:13,14; Jeremiah 17:21-27; Ezekiel 20:12-20).
 Jesus steps into this story - not to abolish the Sabbath but to reveal its heart: “The Son of Man is Lord of the Sabbath” (Mark 2:28).
-In Him, the weekly rest becomes a signpost pointing to a deeper, future, spiritual rest for His believing followers (Matthew 11:28–30; Hebrews 4:9–10).
+In Him, the weekly rest becomes a signpost pointing to a deeper, future, spiritual rest for His believing followers (Matthew 11:28-30; Hebrews 4:9,10).

 And when Scripture closes, the Sabbath thread is not cut but completed: the people of God enter the eternal rest of the new creation, where the sign of God’s presence becomes the everlasting light of the Lamb (Revelation 14:13; 21:23-25).
 From creation to new creation, the Sabbath is the story of God forming a people who live by His rest, trust in His provision, and delight in His presence.